arez/arez/docs/transactions.md

 or read-write transaction is active.
 This is achieved by invoking the {@api_url: ArezContext.noTxAction(*)::ArezContext::noTxAction(arez.Procedure)} methods.
 This is rarely needed and `99.5%` of code should never use this facility.
 This is only needed if the code invoked behaves differently depending on whether it is nested in a transaction or not.
-It should be noted that this code block should not attempt to create another transaction as this will violate the invariants of Arez and may result in indeterminate behaviour.
+It should be noted that the code block **must not** attempt to create another transaction as this will violate the invariants of Arez and may result in indeterminate behaviour.